codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the octopus beat the shark in a fight?
-Because it was well armed.
+What do you call your friend who stands in a hole?
+Phil.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+What five letter word is the motto of the IBM Computer company?
- 1. Motherboard
+ 1. Pixel
- 2. Hard Disk Drive
+ 2. Click
- 3. Central Processing Unit
+ 3. Logic
- 4. Graphics Processing Unit
+ 4. Think

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Think
 </details>